Processing Tea

 With each round of the process, the leaves get drier and darker, retaining a green tint.
 The fragrance is a lovely light floral, rather like Jasmine.

 After the third round of baking, the leaves are left to dry on a rack, and tossed occasionally as before.
 When they reach the crispy dry state, they can be stored in a clean dry container in a dark cupboard.
-I sometimes separate stem pieces, and after a round in the wok, bake a bit longer to dry them for kukicha or twig tea
+I sometimes separate stem pieces, and after a round in the wok, bake a bit longer to dry them for kukicha or twig tea.

 Tea cups and bowls

 I have many lovely cups to choose from, when I'm ready to brew a pot of tea.
 Nikki commented that after she began processing her own, even the best teas no longer taste as flavorful to her!
+In the airfryer

 Today I had just a handful of young Tea leaves picked yesterday at the tea garden, and I used a piece of parchment paper on the airfryer rack to, keep them off the bottom of the glass drawer.
 They 'floated' up on the parchment paper!
 This little batch made just enough tea for one cup.